WILBUR builds industrial art and SUPERMACHINES.

 Finished pieces carry those decisions forward permanently.

-The same hands that shape these machines have always been occupied.
+The same hands that shape this art; these machines, have always been occupied.

 Objects get taken apart.